Is your dog barking too much?

 Solution: Wear different clothes for walking your dog.
 Leave your dog's lead where it can see it; so if you're leaving without taking the lead the dog will know that it's not going with you.

 What not to do

 - don't punish your dog.
 It might mistake it for attention and it could also make it more anxious

 - don't ignore the problem thinking it will just go away

 - don't get a second dog unless you're sure it's going to make your dog feel more secure, not less

 If you don't take steps to solve the problem and the council receives complaints about the noise your dog is making, it will investigate the complaint.
 We may seek to resolve the problem informally between you and the complainants.
 But where such mediation is unsuccessful, and the authority is satisfied that the noise amounts to a statutory nuisance, we will serve you with an abatement notice requiring the noise to be reduced to an acceptable level.

-If you fail to comply with an abatement notice, you could face prosecution and if convicted a fine of up to £5,000 (and possibly further daily fines of up to £500 for each day on which the offence continues after conviction).
+If you fail to comply with an abatement notice, you could face prosecution and if convicted an unlimited fine and a further fine of an amount equal to one-tenth of that level for each day on which the offence continues after conviction.